 24 new COVID-19 cases reported in Windsor-Essex, no new deaths

-The Windsor-Essex County Health Unit is reporting 24 new cases of COVID-19 and no new deaths.
+The Windsor-Essex County Health Unit is reporting 24 new cases of COVID-19 and no new deaths on Friday.

 The death toll related to COVID-19 is at 426 people.